• Home

 • DONATE

-Save Woogaroo Forest
+Help Us Save Woogaroo Forest!

 Located just 25km SW of Brisbane’s CBD on the doorstep of Springfield, Woogaroo Forest (420ha) is home to a rich variety of wildlife: over 130 bird species, Koalas, Platypus, Gliders, Echidnas, Frilled-neck Lizards and many other native species.